MWBA - Maritime Womens Basketball Association

-The Legacy Cup is scheduled to be held at Nova Scotia site in 2024.
+The Pro*Line Stadium Series Legacy Cup is scheduled to be held at a New Brunswick site in 2025.

 So how did the MWBA come to be, anyway?